-In this day of Google maps and GPS’s everywhere, it is hard to imagine how the world looked to the Spanish explorers when they arrived in the region we now call Arizona.
-Early explorers had mistakenly believed that California was an island and the territory between the Rio Grande and Colorado Rivers was a blank on their maps.
+In this day of Google maps and GPS everywhere, it is hard to imagine how the world looked to the Spanish explorers when they arrived in the region we now call Arizona.
+Early explorers had mistakenly believed that California was an island and that the territory between the Rio Grande and Colorado Rivers was a blank on their maps.

 A Tour of New Spain Along Historic Highway 89

-By following that same pathway you can visit four Spanish settlements that preserve the history of New Spain in southern Arizona.
+By following that same pathway, you can visit four Spanish settlements that preserve the history of New Spain in southern Arizona.

 When Father Kino established Tumacácori in 1691, the nearby Piman village at Tubac became a farm and ranch for the mission.
-Spanish colonists settled in Tubac in the 1730s, irrigating and farming the lands along the river and raising cattle, sheep and goats.
+Spanish colonists settled in Tubac in the 1730s, irrigating and farming the lands along the river and raising cattle, sheep, and goats.
 After the Tubac was destroyed in the Indian revolt of 1752, the Spanish built a presidio on the site with a garrison of fifty soldiers to protect the missions along the Santa Cruz River.

 Tubac Presidio State Historic Park features a museum with displays that trace the history of Tubac from prehistoric to modern times.
-One of the most unusual displays in the park is the Stairway to the Past, an underground exhibit of the actual remains, footings, and foundations of the 18th century Presidio.
+One of the most unusual displays in the park is the Stairway to the Past, an underground exhibit of the actual remains, footings, and foundations of the 18th-century Presidio.
 Originally exposed during a 1974 archeological excavation, the exhibit offers a fascinating glimpse into the history of Tubac.

 Adjacent to Tubac is the Juan Bautista de Anza National Historic Trail.
-A four and a half mile section of the trail connects Tubac and Tumacacori along the Santa Cruz River through a riparian habitat of cottonwoods and mesquite.
+A four-and-a-half-mile section of the trail connects Tubac and Tumacacori along the Santa Cruz River through a riparian habitat of cottonwoods and mesquite.

 The final stop on the tour of historic New Spain is the Presidio San Agustîn del Tucson.
 Established in 1775 on its northern frontier, the fort was designed to house a garrison of soldiers whose job was to protect the missions from attack by hostile Apaches.
 Located in the middle of downtown Tucson, only fragments of the original structure remain, the last wall having been torn down in 1918 and many modern building have been constructed on top of the old Presidio site.